sijanonly/django-toolkit/readme.md

     python manage.py runserver

-Feel free to contribute.[# How to contribute to a project ?](https://guides.github.com/activities/contributing-to-open-source/#contributing target="_blank")
+Feel free to contribute.[# How to contribute to a project ?](https://guides.github.com/activities/contributing-to-open-source/#contributing)
-<a href="https://guides.github.com/activities/contributing-to-open-source/#contributing" target="__blank"># How to contribute to a project ?</a>